styled-system/styled-system/docs/guides/build-a-box.md

 ## Extending with `styled`

 An alternative to using the `css` prop is to create a completely new styled component using the `styled` HOC.
-You can create these components anywhere, but it's common to create these in the same module where the component that's using it is located.
+You can create these components anywhere, but it's common to colocate these in the same module that they're used in.

 ```js
 import React from 'react'